 Case 1: Simple Funding without Loop – Cash Sweep and LBO Case

 For the first case I have set up a very simple sources and uses of funds model with fees on debt.
 The fees are computed on debt and are included in the uses of funds.
 In the example you can contrast different methods for solving circular references.

-Case 2: Simple LBO Sweep with Interest on Average Balance
+Case 2: LBO Sweep with Interest on Average Balance and Taxes

 Case 3: Simple Corporate Model with Short-term Debt and Cash Balance and Average Balances